lswinny/doodle-duel-fe-2.0/README.md

 - FastAPI ML server exposed via ngrok (backend writes URL into .env)

 When you start the backend (see Backend README), the frontend connects automatically via Socket.IO.

-## Game Flow
-1. Landing Page - player chooses a nickname and is given an avatar.
-1. Lobby – players join a room.
-2. Pre‑countdown – prompt is revealed during a 3-second countdown.
-3. Canvas – players draw for 30 seconds.
-4. Submission – drawings are uploaded to backend.
-5. Results – scores and images displayed together.